Primary Position Title: Region Manager

 - Satisfy Police and Working with Children checks as required by State Legislation.

-- Hold a First Aid Statement of Completion – “Provide Basic Emergency Life Support” (theory only).
+- Hold (as a minimum) a First Aid Statement of Completion – “Provide Basic Emergency Life Support” (theory only).

 Capabilities and personal attributes